 10th January 2024

-Information on Tajikistan for consideration by the Committee on the Elimination of Discrimination Against Women at its 87th Session, December 2023
+Information on Tajikistan for consideration by the Committee on the Elimination of Discrimination against Women – 87th session, December 2023

 We respectfully submit this report for consideration during the Committee on the Elimination of Discrimination against Women (‘the Committee’) review of Tajikistan at its 87th Session (29 January – 16 February 2024).
 We are writing to express our concerns with regard to laws related to rape and other forms of sexual violence, procedures and practices which effectively deny access to justice for survivors of sexual violence in violation of the Convention on the Elimination of All Forms of Discrimination against Women (‘the Convention’).